buntinj/CS362-004-W2018/projects/buntinj/README.md

--e Name: Jonathan Buntin/tONID: buntinj
+Name: Jonathan Buntin	ONID: buntinj
+This is my assignment-1 submission!